julioamorim/example-spring-boot-validation/README.md

 # example-spring-boot-validation
 This is a simple project that makes field validation using spring-boot-starter-validation, web,  jpa, h2-database and more!

+#Run the Project

-##To run application manually with maven, execute the command bellow:
+###To run application manually with maven, execute the command bellow:

 ```
 1. mvn clean